 If you’ve been out shopping lately, you’ll notice that in the world of retail, it’s fall already.
-Whether you’re already excited about fall shopping or dreading it, here are some tips for maximizing your budget and getting the most fabulous fashion bang for your frugal buck.
+Whether you’re already excited about shopping for cute and cozy fall outfits or dreading it, here are some tips for maximizing your budget and getting the most fabulous fashion bang for your frugal buck.

-Shop your closet.
-Before you hit the mall, take inventory — an actual inventory — of what you already have.
+Before you hit the mall to buy new outfits for fall, take inventory — an actual inventory — of what you already have.
 See what pieces are still in great condition, or what you would love to wear if only you had something to go with it.
 Then go shopping with a list in hand and a purpose in mind.

 If you are still loving your summer dresses or capri pants, there’s no rule that says you have to put them away with your swimwear.
 Short dresses pair well with leggings, while long dresses go great with a cardigan or blazer.
 If you plan to wear tall boots anyway, no one will know if you have on ankle-length pants.

 Invest in things like a crisp white shirt, a solid color dress, a couple of cardigans, a good pair of jeans, khaki pants and pencil skirts.
 All of these items can be dressed up or down with the right accessories, and will last season after season.
 You can find great bargains on scarves, chunky jewelry, handbags and ballet flats in discount stores like Target or Walmart, or even department stores like Kohl’s or JCPenney.
 As for trendy pieces, treat yourself to one or two, but don’t invest too many of your hard-earned dollars on these fashion flavors of the month.

 Don’t fall for fall.